gatolim/TrueLayerChallenge/README.md

     1. Apply more granular errors handling and loggings, especially around the external API to cover more edge cases.
     2. Implement logic to handle any custom exceptions within the API's Global Error Handler, on top of the existing logic which only handled "Unhandled" exceptions.
     3. Consider implementing with a logging framework (eg serilog), for better logs management and troubleshooting experience.
-6. Adopt Correlationmanager and Correlation ID for exceptions and logs, for troubleshooting pupose.
+    4. Adopt Correlationmanager and Correlation ID for exceptions and logs, for troubleshooting pupose.
-7. Apply Aauthentication and Authorization if needed.
+4. Apply Authentication and Authorization if needed.